 There are a couple of things that you must keep in mind when properly using a crash pad.
 First off, it’s important to remember all of the considerations listed above regarding thickness of the crash pad.
 Additionally, you’ll have to make sure that there are no overlapping spaces or gaps between crash pads.

 On top of that, you’ll want to measure out the potential fall zone of where you will be climbing before placing your crash pads.
-Depending on the incline of your wall, your crash pads may need to be placed closer to or farther from the wall than it seems.
+Depending on the incline of your wall or the campus board set up you installed, your crash pads may need to be placed closer to or farther from the wall than it seems.

 8 Best Crash Pads for a Home Climbing Gym